DuranRafid/eMED-DNA/README.md

 ## eMED-DNA

 We present eMED-DNA which is a proof-of-concept for archiving medical histories of a person in his DNA sequence.
-A large genome  regFunctions of more than 98% of the human genome are currently unknown and these parts are called non-coding regions.
 We developed a lossless architecture for efficiently storing, managing and retrieving electronic health records (EHRs) within the regions of a patient's genome that have no or little known biological functions or deem not useful for a particular clinical context.
 This represents the first integrative clinical genomic and EHR operating system.
 With the recent success in DNA storage system, which is more robust and long-lasting than the typical hardware storage systems, we believe